-By maximizing production per module, designers achieve the optimal specific yield of the system.
+By maximizing production per module, designers achieve the optimal "specific yield" of the system.
 Specific yield is the system's annual energy harvest per kW of installed DC capacity.
-Specific yield is expressed in units of annual kWh/kW.
-Optimizing specific yield typically results in array-to-inverter ratios ranging from 1:10 to 1:25, depending on project location and DC derating factors.
+Specific yield is expressed in units of Annual kWh/kW.
+Optimizing specific yield typically results in Array-to-Inverter ratios ranging from 1.10 to 1.25, depending on project location and DC derating factors.
+Figure 3 shows the effect of Array-to-Inverter Ratio on specific yield.
+As the ratio increases beyond a certain point, the specific yield begins to decrease.
+To optimize the specific yield of the systems shown here, the system designer should size the 10° tilt system at a ratio of approximately 1.25 and the 30° tilt system at approximately 1.15.